-Join in the celebrations with our tips on how to celebrate Mabon in the Southern Hemisphere.
+Join in on the celebrations with our tips on how to celebrate Mabon!

-Down under, it’s quite a bit warmer during Autumn than for those who live up north, so take advantage of the temperate weather and get out in the garden!
+In Australia, it’s a bit warmer during Autumn than for those who live in the northern hemisphere, so take advantage of the temperate weather and get out in the garden!
 Reap the last of your summer veggies and clear space to sow your winter seeds like garlic and onions.
 Create an altar with one of each of your remaining crops to give thanks to the nature spirits and animals and share in your bounty.
-Put up a scarecrow to protect your future harvest: this is a fun opportunity to get creative-plus its a way to get the kiddos outside for a hands on activity!
+Put up a scarecrow to protect your future harvest: this is a fun opportunity to get creative and get your hands dirty!

 Offer your blessings and thanks to the deities who rule over Autumn, the transition of seasons and bounty.
 Decorate your altar appropriately using seasonal items, we've provided a quick list to reference below:

-Colours: yellow, gold, brown, orange, bronze and green
+Colours: yellow, gold, brown, orange, bronze & green.

 But who should you give thanks and offerings to?
 Here are a few deities and their stories explaining why we give thanks to them at Mabon:

-Demeter and Persephone: Demeter is the reason we have the changing of the seasons at all: Autumn marks when her daughter Persephone was abducted by Hades and taken away to the underworld, with her grief causing winter to fall over the land.
+Demeter is believed to be the reason we have the changing of the seasons: Autumn marks when her daughter Persephone was abducted by Hades and taken away to the underworld, with her grief causing winter to fall over the land.
 When Persephone returned, her consumption of pomegranate seeds forced her to return to Hades for 6 months of the year, during which time Demeter's sadness would once again freeze the land.
 Make offerings to both of these figures to acknowledge their suffering and give thanks for the return of bounty come spring.